MixerSeater: Networking event seating char generator

 Seating: A Key to Success

-One of the critical elements of a successful roundtable discussion is the seating arrangement.
+One of the critical elements of a successful roundtable meeting is the seating arrangement.
 Leveraging data collected during registration can help you to:

 • Group attendees based on shared interests